-This Russian Potato Salad or Polish Potato Salad recipe has been in my family for generations.
-It’s easy to make and ALWAYS a big hit at barbecues, family gatherings and holiday celebrations.
+This Russian Potato Salad recipe – know to Poles as the Polish Potato Salad, has been in my family for generations.
+It’s easy to make and a MUST at Christmas, Easter celebrations.
+It’s also a big hit at barbecues and family gatherings.

-Given that everyone who has tried my version of this salad begged me for the recipe, I’m sharing it here.
-It is no wonder that both the Poles and the Russians claim a version of this potato and vegetable salad as their own!
+Given that everyone who has tried this Polish potato salad and begged me for the recipe, I’m sharing it here.
+It is no wonder that both the Poles and the Russians claim a version of this potato salad as their own!

 Peeling cooked potatoes is pretty easy.
 The skins gently lift off when scraped with a knife.
 Carrot skins can be a little more sticky… The method of peeling is much the same – scraping the skin off to the side – not longways.
 Alternatively, you can peel the carrots before cooking.

-The salad is a fantastic side dish at a barbecue, served alongside cold meats or simply on its own.
-Because it is prepared in a large batch, generally, there is always plenty to share around.
+The salad is a fantastic side dish at a barbecue.
+Serve alongside cold meats or simply on its own.
+It’s a big batch so there is always plenty to share around.

-The salad keeps well in the fridge for upto 1 week, if there is any left over that is.
+The potato salad will keep well in the fridge for upto 1 week, if there is any left over that is.